AaronWang04/amber-tensor-template-library/README.md

-# amber 2.0
+# amber_raw
-My attempt at an antograd+tensor library made in C++/Cuda with no external dependencies.
-The library utilizies expressive templating and CRTP pattern to achieve efficiency whilst maintaining object oriented principles (see notes.md for how this works).
+Attempt at an antograd+tensor library made in C++/Cuda with no external dependencies.
+The library utilizies expressive templating and CRTP pattern to achieve efficiency whilst maintaining object oriented principles.
+In progress.

-### Goal/Motive
-In my opinion, machine learning is one of the coolest applications of computing/mathematics.
-The mathematics behind it is very intuitive, and it is the first time I learned something that takes fully takes advantage of the math I learned in University.
-You can approach machine learning from both a highly theoretical point of view, or a low-end nitty gritty view concerning yourself with how each operations are carried out.
-This project is my attempt at deepdiving into the backend of machine learning libraries, and also improving my C++ skills.
-I have previously build a way over-simplified lightweight ML library using the xtensor library to test out the waters, and now I will be building the project more seriously and with more complexity.
+notes.md contains some important information I learned along the way